English Literature AS & A Level

 Method of delivery

-Students will follow the standard A Level model of delivery with three 90-minute lessons a week.
-Lessons will include activities such as taking notes, class and group discussion, reading and research, essay practice and a chance to improve their own personal writing style.
+You will follow the standard A Level model of delivery with three 90-minute lessons a week.
+Lessons will include activities such as taking notes, class and group discussion, reading and research, essay practice and a chance to improve your own personal writing style.

 How will I be assessed?